-14.0 THREE-YEAR OCCUPANCY AND RECAPTURE REQUIREMENTS
+13.0: THREE-YEAR OCCUPANCY AND RECAPTURE REQUIREMENTS

-Homeowners that receive reconstruction or rehabilitation assistance are required to maintain the property as their principal residence for a minimum of three (3) years following receipt of a Certificate of Occupancy; if the owner either vacates the property or sells the property within the first thirty-six months after project completion he/she will be required to repay a proportional amount of the assistance provided.
+Homeowners that receive reconstruction or rehabilitation assistance are required to maintain the property as their principal residence for a minimum of three (3) years following receipt of a Certificate of Occupancy.
+Homeowners must provide documentation to prove primary residency, to include evidence property taxes are paid current with the property address, owner name(s).

+If the owner either vacates the property or sells the property within the first thirty-six months after project completion, he/she will be required to repay a proportional amount of the assistance provided.

 If the homeowner occupies the property as his/her principal residence for the entire three-year period, no recapture requirements will apply.
 However, if the owner sells the property, or rents the owner's unit of a duplex, or vacates the property, the VIHFA shall recapture a pro-rated amount of assistance as indicated under the Recapture Requirements.
+Other reasons for recapture include but are not limited to the following: